 Oral sex is also one of the means Gonorrhea can be transmitted between partners.
 This is an explicit warning that engaging in oral sex, (either receiving or giving oral sex) with someone with Gonorrhea, can result in your acquiring a Gonorrhea infection.
-Be aware that although the bacteria causing the infection are transmitted by semen and vaginal fluids of infected persons, the infection can also affect the mouth, throat, and eyes, not only the urethra, genitals, and anus.
+Be aware that although the bacteria causing the infection are transmitted by semen and vaginal fluids of infected persons.
+The infection can also affect the mouth, throat, and eyes, not only the urethra, genitals, and anus.
 Repeat infection is also possible, even when a previous diagnosis was already eradicated by completing an antibiotic course for Gonorrhea treatment.

 Pregnant women who have Gonorrhea can pass Gonorrhea on to their baby during childbirth.
 Gonorrhea infection can result in eye, joint, or blood infections.
 Gonococcal conjunctivitis is the most common manifestation of Gonorrhea transmitted during childbirth.
 Redness, swelling, and pus typically begin to appear 2 to 4 days after birth, when a baby has contacted Gonorrhea from the mother.

-Gonorrhea transmission requires body fluids to transmit the bacteria that cause the infection, so it goes to say that a casual physical contact will not expose you to possible infection.
+Gonorrhea transmission requires body fluids to transmit the bacteria that cause the infection.
+So it goes to say that a casual physical contact will not expose you to possible infection.
 Hugs, hand holding, sneeze, sharing of food or toilet seats are not mediums for the transmissions of the Gonorrhea bacteria.

-Although saliva is also considered body fluid no documented cases ever were known to anybody contracting Gonorrhea from kissing someone with a Gonorrhea throat infection.
+Although saliva is also considered body fluid, no documented cases ever were known to anybody contracting Gonorrhea from kissing someone with a Gonorrhea throat infection.
 So there is your answer, you cannot get Gonorrhea from kissing.

 Basically, what is Gonorrhea?

-Gonorrhea is a sexually transmitted disease (STD), the infection of which is caused by the bacteria Neisseria Gonorrhoeae, and affects both women and men.
+Gonorrhea is a sexually transmitted disease (STD), the infection of which is caused by the bacteria Neisseria Gonorrhoeae and affects both women and men.
 The bacteria typically target the mucous membranes, which generally are tissues that are moist, soft and not covered by an outer layer of skin.
 As a result, the eyes (the lining of the eyelid), mouth or throat are a few of the spots where the Gonorrhea bacteria are found, in addition to the vagina, cervix, Fallopian tubes, uterus, urethra, and rectum where the bacteria are usually present in a person with the infection.

-Symptoms of throat, eyes or oral Gonorrhea infection
+Symptoms of oral Gonorrhea infection

 Gonorrhea infection like any other sexually transmitted infections doesn’t usually show symptoms.
 Reports range from the majority of those with the infection to 40% of women and 10% of men show no symptoms.
-However, even at its early stages, it is already possible to spread Gonorrhea infection.
+However, even in its early stages, it is already possible to spread Gonorrhea infection.
 The infection or the symptoms if any at all usually appear or become visible after one or two weeks of having sex with a Gonorrhea infected partner.

 How Gonorrhea appears or present in men vary in many ways with how the infection appears or present in women, the most commonly reported signs are burning and painful sensation when urinating and abnormal vaginal, penile and anal discharges that may be green, yellow, or white.
 Another symptom is dysuria, which is also a common symptom with other STDs and one of the most critical sign to get tested.
 Fever, abdominal pain, pain during sex, painful periods, bleeding between periods for women.
 For men, some of the less common symptoms are pain or swelling of either or both testicles.
-The anus can be also get infected with abnormal discharge, bleeding, and rectal pain as the most visible
+The anus can be also get infected with abnormal discharge, bleeding, and rectal pain as the most visible Gonorrhea symptoms.

 Oral, throat or eye Gonorrhea infection symptoms include: